Spring is an important season in the lawn care calendar.

 Don’t cut any more than a third off the grass leaf at any time.
-If you do you could risk shocking the grass, stunting its growth and ability to recover.
+Cutting grass too short could risk shocking it, stunting its growth and ability to recover.

 If you have lots of moss in your lawn, keep the grass an inch taller than the moss.

 As you get into the end of April and into May when growing conditions are at their best, reduce the height of the mower and increase the mowing frequency to once every 5-7 days.

 If you kept on top of your weed population last year then chances are they shouldn’t be a problem.

 That said, chances are that one or two have snuck in.
 If your weed discipline has been a bit slack, you might have more than one or two.